Kidney Disease in Cats

 As carnivores, cats and dogs need lots of high-quality protein to maintain organ and immune function and healthy muscle mass.

-In the feline kidney patient, the goal is to minimize phosphorus levels while nourishing the carnivore’s body with moderate amounts of high-quality animal protein.
-We also want to support kidney function with proper ratios of Omega-3 fatty acids and replenish losses from the symptoms of CKD.
-All can be accomplished with clean whole food nutrition.
+In the feline kidney patient, the goal is to thoughtfully manage phosphorus while continuing to nourish the carnivore with moderate amounts of highly bioavailable animal protein.
+Strategic inclusion of Omega-3 fatty acids and key micronutrients helps support overall health in cats living with CKD.
+This can be achieved through carefully balanced, clean whole-food nutrition.

-In the case of kidney patients, something as simple as an egg can provide precisely what the body needs.
+For kidney patients, something as simple as an egg can provide precisely what the body needs.
 Ingredients like eggs are multi-functional.
-The egg itself is a complete protein and low in phosphorus, and the shell is rich in calcium carbonate, which binds phosphorus to the gut so it can be eliminated.
-Doing so lightens the kidney’s workload and reduces the ill effects of the compromised organ.
+The egg itself is a complete protein and low in phosphorus, and the shell is rich in calcium carbonate.
+By binding phosphorus in the gut, this approach allows mineral levels to be managed through formulation while preserving nutritional balance appropriate for cats with reduced kidney function.

-The correct blend of skeletal meats (chicken), organs (liver and gizzards), and rice can lead to the reduced levels of phosphorus.
+The correct blend of skeletal meats (chicken), organs (liver and gizzards), and rice can lead to reduced phosphorus levels.
 This delicate balance can nourish the carnivore without taxing the kidney.

-Controlled phosphorus protects kidney function and can be accomplished in two ways.
-One way to control phosphorus is through reduced phosphorus content in the food.
-The second way is through binding the phosphorus in the gut.
-The first approach can be attained through correct proportions of nourishing whole foods, which in proper combinations have reduced levels of phosphorus.
-The second approach is accomplished by selecting the correct foods to bind phosphorus, such as chitosan and calcium carbonate, via cooked ground eggshells.
+Managing phosphorus intake is a central nutritional consideration for cats with CKD and is important for maintaining an appropriate mineral balance.
+It can be accomplished in two ways.
+One way to control phosphorus is to reduce its content in food.
+The second way is to bind phosphorus in the gut.
+The first approach can be achieved through the correct proportions of nourishing whole foods, which, when combined, have reduced phosphorus levels.
+The second approach is achieved by selecting foods that bind phosphorus, such as chitosan and calcium carbonate, using cooked ground eggshells.

 Ground krill is a rich source of these omega-3 fatty acids.
-And unlike fish oils, krill is so low in the food chain that they do not accumulate toxins that can be found in larger fish.
+Unlike fish oils, krill are so low in the food chain that they do not accumulate toxins that can be found in larger fish.

 CKD patients have an increased voiding of dilute urine.
 This water loss can accompany a loss of water-soluble B vitamins and potassium.
 Potassium and B vitamins must be added to replace those losses.